 Beading is a wonderfully relaxing activity; when we teach jewelry making to children as young as 5 years old, we notice how focused and engaged they become.
 It’s a wonderful activity to build fine motor skills in children as well as peaceful and calming for everyone to follow repetitive patterns.
 After you’re finished you have an automatic sense of accomplishment and pride in your tangible, wearable art.

 We hope you enjoy this project as much as we do.
-Don’t forget to download your free measuring chart.
-If you would like to check out our news segment featuring this bracelet see below!
+Don’t forget to download your free measuring chart!

 We so much enjoy sharing these projects with you, please share your thoughts and pictures with us!
 We want to see what you come up with, answer your questions and hear your ideas.
 As we have recently been recently reminded that what goes around comes around we are grateful you are here creating and growing with us.